troglobit/finit/doc/config/services.md

     run nowarn if:!udevd [S] mdev -s -- Populating device tree

-The reason for using `confict` in this example is that a conflict can be resolved.
+The reason for using `conflict` in this example is that a conflict can be resolved.
 Stanzas marked with `conflict:foo` are rechecked at runtime.

 Conditional Execution
 ---------------------